mgsweet/Apex-NoRecoil-2021/AHK/README.md

 When debuging, you can uncomment `%hint_method%(current_weapon_type)`.
 This would tell you which weapon you are holding while the detection logic works.

 For people who want support for more resolutions, check this video: [Apex-NoRecoil-2021 AHK | Customized Resolution](https://www.youtube.com/watch?v=VhpEi4_U3lc).

-Tutorial from PetrosPastor may help u better understand the whole process: [Tutorial-How to make your own resolution for no-re*coil-(fully covered)](https://www.youtube.com/watch?v=wYyIMbdagw4).

 ## Credit